chef/chef-workstation/docs/Chef-CLI-Catalog.md

     As a Chef Operator,
-    I need a unified Command Line Interface (CLI) that lets me interact with every Chef product, so I can easly discover the capabilities of the Chef ecosystem.
+    I need a unified Command Line Interface (CLI) that lets me interact with every Chef product, so I can easily discover the capabilities of the Chef ecosystem.

     As a Chef Developer,
     I need to be able to gather information about how our users consume and interact with our tools,